Take a moment to imagine being at the park.

 The good news is there is plasticity in our brains, meaning that attachment styles can change.

 - Understand and acknowledge your history.
 Be curious about your early childhood relationships with your caregivers and how that impacted you.
-You may wish to talk this through with a therapist.
+You could talk this through with a therapist or explore it using a self-help journal.

 - Reframe unhelpful thought patterns.
-Insecure attachment styles may impact your internal dialogs and increase unhelpful thoughts and stories.
+Insecure attachment styles increase unhelpful thoughts and stories.
 Practice observing these and using cognitive and behavioral tools to deal with them effectively.
-The Mental Wellbeing Toolkit can help with this.
+The Mental Wellbeing Toolkit is designed to help you with this.

 - Begin to befriend yourself and create a secure attachment within yourself.
 Reparent yourself and the parts that need secure attachment.
 This might look like getting in touch with your childhood self and interacting with that self in ways that you wish would have occurred at that time.
 Read more on this in Understanding and Healing Trauma.